 |Memory grants outstanding||Total number of processes per second that have successfully acquired a workspace memory grant.|

 Enabling MS SQL monitoring

 - Select Monitoring > Monitored technologies.

 - On the Supported technologies tab, set the MS SQL switch to the On position.

 Note: With MS SQL monitoring enabled globally, when a new host running MS SQL is detected in your environment, Dynatrace automatically collects MS SQL metrics.

 Dynatrace also allows you to enable MS SQL monitoring for specific hosts rather than globally.
 To do this, first disable the global MS SQL monitoring setting explained above then click the host settings link near the top of the page.

 To monitor MS SQL with Dynatrace, the MS SQL Server performance counters need to be present on the host.
+They must be available for a user belonging to the Performance Monitor Users group.
 You can verify this as follows: